MariHovhannisyan/CNN/Lab3/README.md

 <h2 align="center"><strong>Experimenting with Hyperparameters</strong></h2>

-To achieve higher accuracy and address **overfitting**, we experimented with various hyperparameters (learning rate, batch size, optimizer, data augmentation, etc.).
+To achieve higher accuracy and address **overfitting**, I experimented with various hyperparameters (learning rate, batch size, optimizer, data augmentation).
 Below are the loss and accuracy curves **before** and **after** the hyperparameter improvements:

 <p align="center">